 On the return, follow the orange blazes along the ledges to the SE.

 Parking lot plowed in winter but may not be well sanded.
 Crampons or Micro Spikes necessary in icy conditions, particularly on the ledges nearing the summit.
 Snowshoes may be necessary particularly on lesser-traveled routes.
 Most times rugged hiker boots and pull on spikes are perfect for this mountain.
-Beautiful breath-taking views are your when you hike in winter on Major!
+Beautiful breath-taking views are yours alone when you hike in winter on Mount Major!
 The frozen broads of Lake Winnipesaukee are …… You will see!